ropensci/roweb3/content/blog/2021-05-04-what-s-new-in-terrainr-0-4-0/index.md

 [Sydney Foks](https://github.com/sfoks) during the review process, and I'm incredibly grateful for their contribution.

+Now, as for what's new in version 0.4.0:

 ## `merge_rasters` can handle tiles with different numbers of bands

 The old implementation of `merge_rasters` was very bulky, read all your map